samsquire/ideas4/README.md

 # 405. Placement computer or Rich memory management

+Memory is a sequential block of numbered locations.
+We don't have many good ways of visualising memory usage and patterns.

 # 406. Efficient "multi" datatype

 How do you represent the overlapping relation?
 Or the selection of multiple things at once?